ethersphere/swarm-extension/README.md

 You can read about it in more detail in the following section

+## JS Library

+dApps should interact with the extension using the [Swarm Extension Library](library/README.md).

 ### Swarm HTML

 You can refer to any `bzz` resource in html if you add attribute `is=swarm-X` to your html element, where `X` is the name of the HTML tag element, such as `<img is="swarm-img" src="https://{cid-or-ens-name}.bzz.link" />`.